Live code:

 Log-odds and probabilities

-for logistic regression is to return the predicted log-odds of the success outcome, as that is the response for the regression, i.e. \(\log\left(\frac{p(x)}{1-p(x)}\right) = \beta_{0} + \beta_{1}\text{WatrCont} + \beta_{2} \text{Topo}\).
+Notice that this prediction doesn’t seem the most intuitive.
+We are interested in the probability of the mite being present, but the prediction here is negative!
+This is because the default option from predict() for logistic regression is to return the predicted log-odds of the success outcome, as that is the response for the regression, i.e. \(\log\left(\frac{p(x)}{1-p(x)}\right) = \beta_{0} + \beta_{1}\text{WatrCont} + \beta_{2} \text{Topo}\).

-If we want the predictions on the probability scale, we need specify an additional argument in predict()
+If we want the predictions on the probability scale, we need specify an additional argument in predict():

 1 2 3